k0k0pelli/timetracker/README.md

    set will be terminated.
 That means that the current date and time is set as end date and time.
 1. `New Assignment` button creates a new Assignment and fills out the data according to the chosen options under (1) - (3).
 The Assignment editor appears with the new Assignment in the lower half of the view, see items (12) - (23).
-The new Assignment is not saved, but must be saved explicitely.
+The new Assignment is not saved, but must be saved explicitly.
 1. Selection filter `Start Date`, `Start Time`, `End Date`, `End Time` Any values set in these fields are used to search for Assignments whose start date/time and end date/time include the given start and end date/time.